ntietz/tweetment/README.md

 code to serve a purpose, and could definitely be improved in terms of organization and efficiency, but it does the job for now.

+Right now, the library achieves an F1 score of 61.96 on the SemEval-2013 B dataset.
+The paper's implementation achieved an F1 score of 69.16.
+Obviously, this is better performance.
+I have omitted two features: parts of speech and negation.
+I will add negation in the future.
+Parts of speech was omitted due to lack of a Python library for doing this.
+Again, getting this to work is future work.

 **Contact**: Nicole Tietz-Sokolskaya (me@ntietz.com)

 Basic Usage